EmilieAndreasen/cds-la-assignments/Assignment_1/README.md

 | 0501.c1.txt | 1474.46      | 1227.35      | 551.89      | 510.71      | 14         | 0          | 5          |
 | 0502.c1.txt | 1581.36      | 1459.13      | 519.48      | 488.92      | 15         |  0          | 5          |

-In this CSV, 0140.c1.txt stands out with a high number of unique persons, namely 38, and a substantial relative frequency of nouns (i.e., 1865.64).
+In this CSV, there are also several variations present for the linguistic features.
+0140.c1.txt stands out with a high number of unique persons, namely 38, and a substantial relative frequency of nouns (i.e., 1865.64).

 Overall, the CSV files do not provide great/deep insights on their own, but the extracted linguistic information does allow for a solid starting point for further future analyses.